pydvl.valuation.samplers.stratified

 This module implements stratified samplers.

 Stratified samplers change the subset sampling distribution to be a function of set size with the goal of reducing the variance of the Monte Carlo estimate of the marginal utility.
-This is essentially importance sampling, with the heuristic that the utility's variance is a function of the training set size.
+They key assumption / heuristic is that the utility's variance is a function of the training set size.

-In the simplest case, StratifiedSampler takes a strategy with a fixed number of samples \(m_k\) for each set size \(k \in [0, n],\) where \(n\) is the total number of indices in the index set \(N.\) It iterates through all indices exactly once (using FiniteSequentialIndexIteration) and for each index \(i \in N\), iterates through all set sizes \(k\), then samples exactly \(m_k\) subsets \(S \subset N_{-i}\) of size \(k\).
+In the simplest case, StratifiedSampler employs some strategy with a fixed number of samples \(m_k\) for each set size \(k \in [0, n],\) where \(n\) is the total number of indices in the index set \(N.\) It iterates through all indices exactly (e.g. exactly once, if using FiniteSequentialIndexIteration) and for each index \(i \in N\), iterates through all set sizes \(k\), then samples exactly \(m_k\) subsets \(S \subset N_{-i}\) of size \(k\).
+The iteration over set sizes is configured with SampleSizeIteration.

 Constructing a VRDS